A remarkably simple covariant graviton propagator in Anti-de Sitter spacetime

 which for $\beta=1$ is nothing but the kinetic term of the usual Maxwell action (up to a total derivative).
 Because of the gauge symmetry of the Maxwell action, this kinetic term has zero modes and is not invertible.
 The same is true for the graviton kinetic term (since the gauge-fixing terms did not fix the gauge completely).
-Hence, for $\beta=1$ the propagators cannot be defined in flat spacetime (without further gauge-fixing this invariance).
+Hence, for $\beta=1$ the propagators cannot be defined in flat spacetime (without further gauge fixing this invariance).
 This is, however, not true in curved spacetimes as commuting the derivatives introduces curvature terms and the kinetic terms remain invertible even when $\beta=1$.
 In particular, for maximally symmetric spacetimes the curvature terms introduced are proportional to the metric and act as effective masses for the fields.
 Thus, interestingly, it appears that there are gauge choices for the propagators in curved spacetimes that are not possible in flat spacetime!
-When $\beta=1$ the equations are solvable for (i) arbitrary $\alpha$ and given integer $d$, (ii) for $\alpha=4(d+1)/(d-1)$ with arbitrary $d$ and (iii) $\alpha=4(d+2)/d$,\footnote{Interestingly, up to an overall factor of $4$ which can be absorbed in the normalization of the gauge fixing function $F^\mu(h)$ in \eqref{gauge fixing}, this value of $\alpha$ is the same as the value of $\xi$ for the Fried-Yennie gauge of a photon (see below) in two dimensions higher \cite{Moga:2025gdy}.} with arbitrary $d$.
-The solutions are simplest in this last case, and this is the focus of this Letter (the other two cases will be discussed in \cite{MStoappear}).
+When $\beta=1$ the equations are solvable for (i) arbitrary $\alpha$ given integer $d$ and (ii) $\alpha=4(d+2)/d$ with arbitrary $d$.\footnote{Interestingly, up to an overall factor of $4$ which can be absorbed in the normalization of the gauge-fixing function $F^\mu(h)$ in \eqref{gauge fixing}, this value of $\alpha$ is the same as the value of $\xi$ for the Fried-Yennie gauge of a photon (see below) in two dimensions higher \cite{Moga:2025gdy}.} The solutions are simplest in this last case, and this is the focus of this Letter (the other cases will be discussed in \cite{MStoappear}).

 \paragraph*{Results} We now present the results for this gauge choice.
 We set the AdS radius equal to unity, so the cosmological constant is $\Lambda=-d(d-1)/2$.
 The Ricci tensor and Ricci scalar also become $R_{\mu\nu}=-d g_{\mu\nu}$ and $R=-d(d+1)$.
 To solve for the propagators we follow the methodology presented in \cite{Moga:2025gdy}.
 We plug our Ansätze \eqref{ghost ansatz} and \eqref{graviton ansatz} in the ghost and graviton propagator equations \eqref{ghost eq} and \eqref{graviton eq} as well as in the BRST constraint equation \eqref{brst eq}.
 Simplifying one obtains a set of coupled ordinary differential equations for the form factors $A,B,C_i, \, i=1,2,3,4,5$.
 Since the set of equations one obtains from the graviton propagator equation \eqref{graviton eq} for the form factors $C_i, \, i=1,2,3,4,5,$ is complicated to solve, the idea is to first use the ghost propagator equation \eqref{ghost eq} to solve for $A$ and $B$, and then consider the system of equations arising from the BRST constraint equation \eqref{brst eq} and the graviton propagator equation \eqref{graviton eq} together.
 This system of equations is overdetermined, but, at least in some cases, this makes it solvable as one can use substitution repeatedly to decouple the equations, express all of the form factors in terms of just one of them, and obtain a not-so-complicated ordinary differential equation for the final form factor.